 Popular Indonesia travel spots include Bali, Jakarta, Yogyakarta, Surabaya, Lombok, Aceh and Bintan.
 Borobudur temple, Komodo National Park and Sumatra’s rainforests are among the World Heritage Sites and also some of the best Indonesia travel destinations if you’re looking for history and nature.

-Rules have changed in recent times, and most visitors are now required to apply for a visa on arrival, either online or at the airport.
+Do I need a visa for a holiday in Indonesia?
+Visa rules change periodically; most visitors are currently required to apply for a visa on arrival, either online or at the airport.
 A few ASEAN countries are exempted, including Singapore and Malaysia.

+What time is it Indonesia?
 Indonesia is between 7 and 9 hours ahead of GMT.
-Bali is the same time as Singapore, and 2 hours earlier than Sydney.
+Bali is the same time as Kuala Lumpur, and 2 hours behind Sydney.

+What’s the money situation?
 The official currency is the Indonesia rupiah (Rp).
 There are ATMs throughout the country.

+When’s the perfect time to explore Indonesian travel spots?
 An Indonesia holiday means warm weather year-round, with wetter months from November to March.
 For drier conditions, aim for May to September – though northern regions can still see rain anytime.

+What’s the lingo?
 The official language is Bahasa Indonesia (though English is widely spoken.)
 Try “Selamat” for “hello” and “Terima kasih” for “thank you” for starters!

 - Malaria and dengue fever exist in parts of the country – use adequate protection and carry antimalarial medicine during your holiday in Indonesia.